QueNerguy/WikiQuedia/content/WikiQuedia/I Notes/Semester 2/Calculus II/Evaluating Infinite Series.md

 2. The ___center of convergence___, ($a$).
 The center of convergence is located at the $x$ location where the solution to the sum is 0. <br>($\rightarrow \sum^{n}_{n=0} f(x, n) =0$, and solve for $x$)
 3. The ___interval of convergence___.
 The interval is the range of $x$ values that can be used to still give a convergent series.
 The interval goes around the center of convergence to the edges that the radius gives, -> $[a - R, a + R]$.
 ##### Finding the Interval of Convergence
-As seen above, the _interval of convergence_ requires both the _center of convergence_, $a$, and the _radius of convergence_, $R$, but then gives you all the $x$ values for which the series converges and can be evaluated. <br>To find the interval of convergence requires rewriting the sum to the form:
+As seen above, the _interval of convergence_ requires both the _center of convergence_, $a$, and the _radius of convergence_, $R$, but then gives you all the $x$ values for which the series converges and can be evaluated. <br>To find the interval of convergence requires rewriting the sum to the form
 $$
 \sum^{\infty}_{n=0} c_{n} \cdot (x-a)^n
 $$
 From here we can easily see the _center of convergence_, as the center of convergence is located at the $x$ location where the solution to the sum is 0, which in this case happens when $x=a$, which means the center of convergence is $a$.
 It might sometimes be useful to solve for the center of convergence _before_ rewriting the sum to aid in the rewriting process, as you would then already know what the $(x-a)^n$ term looks like.
-See point __2__ above for how to do that. <br>Finding the _radius of convergence_ uses the above form of the sum with the _ratio test_[^cmuedu]:
+See point __2__ above for how to do that. <br>Finding the _radius of convergence_ uses the above form of the sum with the _ratio test_.[^cmuedu]
 $$
 \frac{1}{R}=\lim_{n \rightarrow \infty} | \frac{c_{n+1}}{c_{n}} |
 $$